lbcai/flower-knight/README.md

 </p>

 Here is an animation showcasing the element layering required to achieve the above effect (0th layer not included in animation):
-* 0th layer: Foreground decorations (only for the "ground" layer, or the lowest y value platforms in the map)
+* 0th layer: Foreground decorations (only for the "ground" layer, or the lowest y value platforms in the map, tracks with camera and only shows at certain y values)
 * 1st layer: Actual grass/dirt platform (tiled)
 * 2nd layer: Waving grass/bushes that will move when player moves over them and produce flying particles
 * 3rd layer: Player, enemies, interactables (will require shaders)